-Here we see not only how humble Lord Balarama is and how much He appreciates Lord Krsna, but also how loyal He is.
+Here we see not only how humble Lord Balarama is and how much He appreciates Lord Krishna, but also how loyal He is.
 The way of politics is to create division, to try to make a party weak by dividing it.
 (Therefore, Srila Prabhupada said that the only thing that can destroy ISKCON is fighting among ourselves.
 Nothing can destroy ISKCON from outside.)
-Here we see how faithful Lord Balarama was to Lord Krsna.
+Here we see how faithful Balarama was to Krishna.

 Now we come to the famous verse:

 ekale isvara krsna, ara saba bhrtya

 yare yaiche nacaya, se taiche kare nrtya